unborn-andy/uib-template-vue-navbar/README.md

 Because we are using .vue files and modern javascript syntax in our application, we'll need a bundler to build/translate that code into plain javascript so the browser can understand.
 In this project we use **Vite**.

-You dont have to worry about installing or configuring anything with Vite, it gets installed when you run `npm install` as it is in `package.json` devDependencies, along with two script commands `npm run build` to build your app and `npm run watch` to build and continue watching for any file changes, which makes re-building much faster during development.
+You dont have to worry about installing or configuring anything with Vite, it gets installed when you run `npm install` as it is in `package.json` devDependencies, along with two script commands `npm run build` to build your app and `npm run dev` which spins a dev server and watches for any file changes with Hot Module Reloading, which makes development much faster.

 Enough with the intro .. lets get coding.